ME 755-756 and TECH 797 Senior Design Projects

 The UNH Baja SAE team is a group of Mechanical Engineering students tasked with the design and construction of a one-man off-road vehicle for competition hosted by the Society of Automotive Engineers (SAE).
 The team is split into four groups: frame, suspension, controls and drivetrain in order to facilitate design such that all aspects are covered in a timely manner and with appropriate analysis.
 The students are involved in the entire span of the project, from fundraising and design to the construction and competition.
 Each group must work alongside the others in order to create a cohesive final design that is not only able to be driven, but complies with a list of rules set forth by the SAE.
 During the design process, emphasis is put on creating a vehicle with low cost and ease of manufacture, as these are judged as strongly in competition as the vehicle’s performance.
 Upon completion of the vehicle, the team travels to competition to compete with other institutions worldwide in a series of static events such as: design inspection and sales pitch, and dynamic events such as: hill climb, acceleration, maneuverability, suspension and endurance.

-The NASA Robotic Mining Competition challenges university teams to design, build, and test a mining robot that could function on the surface of Mars.
+Every spring, the UNH LunaCats team travels to the Kennedy Space Center to partake in the NASA Robotic Mining Competition.
+This competition challenges university teams to design, build, and test a mining robot that could function on the surface of Mars.
 An autonomous mining robot was designed and built to mine 10kg of regolith in 10 minutes, navigate an obstacle field, and return to base.
 The robot utilizes image recognition technology and a path optimization learning algorithm to navigate through a simulated Martian environment.
-This is the fifth year that a UNH team (LunaCats) has competed in the mining competition.
-The LunaCats travel to Kennedy Space Center in the spring each year, they compete in a simulated Martian environment.

 ET-NavSwarm’s mission is to design, build, and test 15 autonomous robots.
 These will serve as a testing platform for two graduate research algorithms: Particle Swarm Optimization (PSO) and Celestial Navigation (CelNav).
 PSO is derived from the concept of swarm behavior found in nature (birds, bees, etc.).
 By communicating and using mathematical principles, the swarm can find the best/most of a given objective within a specified area.
 The swarm operates without a centralized leader to search for natural resources, signs of life, or items of interest.
 CelNav uses a planet’s gravity and light from the local star field to determine latitude, longitude, and heading in the absence of a planetary global positioning system (GPS).
 The robots are designed to traverse rugged terrain, climb 45 degree inclines, avoid obstacles, and collect data on position and elevation.
 To accomplish this, they were made to be water-resistant and have the longest possible run time (battery life).
 The robots’ sensors and electronics were selected to fulfill the requirements of each algorithm.
 As a proof of concept for NASA, ET-NavSwarm will perform a large-scale field test with these 15 robots, searching for the highest and lowest elevations.